HyperviewHQ/hyperview_docs/documentation/asset-management/topics/asset-properties.rst

 Asset properties can have an impact on how the system behaves.
 Some critical properties, especially identifying properties like serial number and GUID, cannot be changed once they have been populated by the auto-discovery process.

-Asset properties are usually grouped using the following classifications.
+Asset properties are usually grouped under the following types:

 ====
 Base
 ====
 These are the properties of Name, Location, Type, Manufacturer and Model.
-The base properties answer the what and where of the asset.
-What is it? and where is it?
+The base properties answer the **what** and **where** questions of an asset.

 Base properties of an asset are usually detected by the auto-discovery process.
 However, a user can always update an asset manually or override the data filled in by auto-discovery.

+For manually added assets, these properties can be set individually or in bulk using the **Import** feature.

 =======
 Contact
 =======
 These are location-specific properties.
 They contain, the address, latitude, longitude and the location's human contact information.

 The address property is always checked using the GoogleMaps API and once a match is found, the validated address is stored along with the latitude and longitude reported by the API.

 This data is used to plot the asset on the map layout and is also used to read the available weather forecast.

 =======
 Cooling
 =======
-This section applies to locations and racks.
+This type applies to locations and racks.
 It controls the behavior of the Delta-T calculation for racks that have linked temperature sensors.
 New racks will use the parent location's setting.
 Users can override this value on rack-by-rack bases or in bulk if there is a need.

 =================
 Location Settings
 =================
+This type applies to locations.
 Location settings contain properties that provide metadata about the location such as location type, and properties that dictate the default values set for new racks created under the location.

-The rack design property sets the power "design value" which is the power budget for the rack and the "desired temperature" sets the desired temperature value.
+The **Rack Design** property sets the power **Design Value** which is the power budget for the rack and the **Desired Temperature** sets the desired average temperature value for the rack.

 =============
 Asset Tracker
 =============
-This applies to racks and assets that can be mounted in a rack.
+This type applies to racks and assets that can be mounted in a rack.
 The **AssetTracker Id** property holds the RFID tag id which is used to automatically track the location of the asset.

-The **Master Module Id** property is rack specific and holds the ID of the master module assigned to the rack.
+The **Master Module Id** property is rack specific and it holds the ID of the master module assigned to the rack.

 More information is provided in the :ref:`Asset Tracker <AssetTracker-doc>` section.